-Whether you drive a hurt description for creative writing or an older automobile, your car has a routine maintenance schedule you should follow as closely as possible.
+Whether you drive a 2017 Lexus IS or an older automobile, your car has a routine maintenance schedule you should follow as closely as possible.
 As we’ve discussed in previous blog posts, keeping up with your automobile’s routine maintenance is the best way for you to preserve your car’s resale value, protect its working life, and avoid expensive, preventable repairs down the line.

 While some new vehicles have what’s referred to as “lifetime coolant,” many motorists will have to change their engine coolant a few times during the time they own their automobile.
 Engine coolant is normally a 50/50 mixture of water and antifreeze.
 This mixture is what protects your car in extreme temperatures and makes sure your engine will turn over when you try to start your automobile when it’s very hot or cold.